alexyorke/alexyorke.github.io/_posts/theoretical-application-of-human-like-properties-to-decrease-flaky-tests.md

+---
+title: "Theoretical application of human like properties to decrease flaky tests"
+date: 2021-02-21
+---

 *This article is about tests that can't be run asynchronously, don't have callbacks or other ways to notify when it is safe to return from a result.
 These tests are "polling" or "waiting" tests.*

 People are very adaptable.
 They can change their environment to make things more livable and know how to solve complex problems.
 People are good for a lot of things.
 They're also good for manually running flaky test suites.
 Too good, in fact.
 They might not know they are flaky because we're so adaptable.